pgg1610/website/content/blog/graph_nn.md

 **Visualizing post-GNN training:**

 Once the weight in the GCN defined above are trained on the node connections and node label and ONLY 4 nodes, the clustering of all nodes in 4 groups becomes apparent.
-The Class 2 which is the light blue group is the most distinct and it is also the most well separated of the group in the original represtnation too.
+The Class 2 which is the light blue group is the most distinct and it is also the most well separated of the group in the original representation too.
 There is some overlap in the Class 1 3 4 which is captured in the low dimensional as well.
 However given information of final label of only 4 nodes the GCN does a nice job of clustering all the nodes in their respective 4 clusters.

 ![final_simple](/img/Simple_GCN/simple/final_output.png)